slatedocs/slate/source/includes/_rankings.md

 Parameter | Notes
 --------- | -----
-api-key | Required
+api-key | <span class="label label-required">Required</span>
-batch-id | Required
+batch-id | <span class="label label-required">Required</span>
-search-engine | Required.
-One of google, google-places, yahoo, yahoo-local, bing, bing-local. country | Required.
-Determines whether or not to search against .com, .ca, co.uk, .com.au search engines.
+search-engine | <span class="label label-required">Required</span> One of google, google-places, yahoo, yahoo-local, bing, bing-local. country | <span class="label label-required">Required</span> Determines whether or not to search against .com, .ca, co.uk, .com.au search engines.
 One of USA, CAN:EN, CAN:FR, GBR or AUS. google-location | Allows you to optionally localize results by specifying your physical location.
 Specify a ZIP, city name or region.
 Only applicable to US searches.
-Also see [Check Location]() method. bing-location | Allows you to optionally localize results by specifying your physical location.
-See [Check Location]() method. search-term | Required.
-The search term to get ranking information for. urls | The URLs to get ranking information for.
-Encode as a JSON string, e.g. ["www.bluehillfarm.com","www.candle79.com","shabutatsu.com","marea-nyc.com","www.taorestaurant.com"] (max 10). business-names | A list of possible business names to search for.
+Also see [Check Location](#check-location) method. bing-location | Allows you to optionally localize results by specifying your physical location.
+See [Check Location](#check-location) method. search-term | <span class="label label-required">Required</span> The search term to get ranking information for. urls | The URLs to get ranking information for.
+Encode as a JSON string, e.g. \["www.bluehillfarm.com", "www.candle79.com", "shabutatsu.com", "marea-nyc.com", "www.taorestaurant.com"\] (max 10). business-names | A list of possible business names to search for.
 Encode as a JSON string, e.g. ["The Rose Pub","Rose Pub","The Rose"].
 For backwards compatibility this also supports a newline (\n) separated list. postcode | A valid ZIP or country postal code. telephone | A valid telephone number.